Bail relaxed for man charged over Copper Face Jacks firework attack

 He said Mr Callely had “made a life” for himself in New York and worked as a restaurant manager in midtown Manhattan for a significant period of time before he was extradited back to Ireland.

-The court heard that Mr Callely had been described as a “model subject” by Gda Murray and had spent a number of weeks in custody in the US prior to his extradition.
+The court heard Mr Callely had been described as a “model subject” by Garda Murray and had spent a number of weeks in custody in the US prior to his extradition.

 Mr Callely has no previous convictions in Ireland or in the US.